 The first section is done on the Orientation Marker defined when creating the project.
+Compute the sections in counterclockwise direction.

 You can now manage the display of the sections to visualize them easily.
 In Display sections choose the option In a grid to display the sections in 2D in a grid.
 You can then zoom on one and pan the scene to go from one to another.